 Pests and Diseases:

-It has no serious pest or disease problems.
-Watch for red spider mites, whiteflies, mealybugs, scale insects, cucumber mosaic virus.
+In conclusion, it has no serious pest or disease problems.
+Watch for red spider mites, white flies, mealybugs, scale insects, cucumber mosaic virus.
+Passiflora caerulea is harmful if ingested and causes an upset stomach.
+Its foliage and roots are toxic.

-- A tea can be made of the flower which is said to alleviate stress and anxiety.
+• Secondly, A tea can be made of the Passion Flower which is said to alleviate stress and anxiety.